octohelm/dagger/README.md

 }
 ```

-### Heavy compiling project, with native buildkit, need to write to filesystem and use `core.#Source` to combine them
+### Heavy compiling project, with native buildkit, we could split to use different native buildkits, and combine them.

 ```shell
 BUILDKIT_HOST=tcp://buildkit-amd64:1234 dagger do ship push amd64